Imri rubbed his eyes. “Mmm…. What’s up, Mikey?”

 A fire flickered, and someone stood by the fire.
 Smoke.
 Why didn’t he smell it when he pawed through the pomegranates?

 He pressed his elbows into his sides and edged back into the bushes.

-Soldiers would ask questions.
+Guards ask questions.
 “A message for the king?
 Have a seat right over here, mister.”

 If he snuck behind them, scouts would hear him break twigs and trip over rocks in the dark.
 But what if he crossed the road and circled out of sight?
 Bad idea.
 If he could see three sentry fires in this little stretch of the valley, several platoons must camp out of sight.

 Secret paths.
 Imri had pulled out of Nefi that she and her mules lugged food to the cave by tracks well off the road.
 But she never mentioned soldiers.
 And Imri never asked how to find her hidden trails.

 Old Gideon learned by listening.
 Mikey crouched low, felt with a foot forward for stones or sticks, and crept through the bushes toward the sentinel fire.

 A second man stood at the fire and pointed up the road toward Acre.

 Mikey froze.
 The two soldiers stared right at him.
 Did they see him move?
 Were troops coming up behind him?
 He didn’t dare look around.
 His shoulders tightened.
 Muscles cramped in his calf.
 He shifted his foot.
 A twig snapped.